When can I register?

 Are any activities open to the public?

 Yes!
-The public is invited to shop and participate in events in the Marketplace as well as to attend the Fashion Show and Open Studio evenings.
+The public is invited to shop and participate in events in the Marketplace as well as to attend the Open Studio evening.
 (Activities open to the public are indicated on the conference schedule here and at http://www.mafa-conference-2017.org/mafa-2017-conference-schedule.

 Guild members who can’t attend the full weekend are encouraged to come for a day-trip and, if possible, volunteer to help the vendors or to monitor the Fashion Showcase during class hours.